kovidgoyal/calibre/manual/creating_plugins.rst

         in the ZIP file the corresponding QIcon will be null.
 In order to support icon theme-ing, pass in the human friendly name of your plugin as ``plugin_name``.
-If the user is using an icon theme with icons for you plugin, they will be loaded preferentially.
+If the user is using an icon theme with icons for your plugin, they will be loaded preferentially.

 Enabling user configuration of your plugin